mxli417/course-ds-base/README.md

 - dvc import to add remote storages into the data versioning & enable tracking of new data

+### 5.4.
+Comparing experiments and metrics tracking with dvc

+- cumbersome, not as straightforward as mlflow, for example
+- allows versioning differences in metrics / tracking
+-

 ## OT:
 - python PEP index: https://peps.python.org/